brillout/wildcard-api/docs/blog/rpc-as-default.md

 [RPC-like](/docs/blog/rest-rpc-custom-endpoints.md#readme))
 as default.

-For JavaScript and Node.js you can use the RPC implementation [Wildcard API](https://github.com/reframejs/wildcard-api#readme) and for other server frameworks you can use RPC-like [custom JSON endpoints](/docs/blog/rest-rpc-custom-endpoints.md#custom-json-endpoints).
+For a Node.js backend you can use the RPC implementation [Wildcard API](https://github.com/reframejs/wildcard-api#readme) and for other server frameworks you can use RPC-like [custom JSON endpoints](/docs/blog/rest-rpc-custom-endpoints.md#custom-json-endpoints).